aman3599/sequential-pattern-mining-retail/README.md

-# sequential_pattern_mining
+# Pattern mining on Retail dataset
-Application of GSP algorithm to mine for sequential patterns in online retail dataset
+### Application of GSP algorithm to mine for sequential patterns in online retail dataset.